 The House went into committee on these estimates, the first of which created considerable laughter.
-It was Arote of 10% in addition to 7,000,000 already voted for and forces at home and abroad; but it appeared that the sum was merely proposed in order to give an opportunity for raising a discussion on the main vote.
-A discussion thereupon ensued; in the course of which, Colonel DUNNE objected to the extravagance of the original vete, to the expensiveness of the Foreign Legions, which hitherto had been of little use, and to the reduction of our military forca .-- Mr. DISRAELI thought there should have been an explanation of the diminution of the vote by fourteen millions .- Sir DE LACY EVANS agreed with this, and complained of disrespect to the House, and of the superior care taken of the Foreign
+It was Avote of 10% in addition to 7,000,000 already voted for and forces at home and abroad ; but it appeared that the sum was merely proposed in order to give an opporunity for raising a discussion on the main vote.
+A discussion thereupon ensued; in the course of which, Colonel DUNNE objected to the extravagance of the original vete, to the expensiveness of the Foreign Legions, which hitherto had been of little use, and to the reduction of our military force. -- Mr. DISRAELI thought there should have been an explanation of the diminution of the vote by fourteen millions.-Sir Dis LACY EVANS recently declared that education ought to be combined passed.